ferrocene/ferrocene/src/implementations.rst

     No :t:`type parameter` of ``P1, P2, .., PN`` that is not used in another :t:`type` may appear in the :t:`non-[local type]s` of ``T0, T1, .., TN``.

-:dp:`fls_fv1l4yjuut7p`
-A :t:`trait implementation` is coherent when it is valid and does not overlap with another :t:`trait implementation`.

 :dp:`fls_koy70k770ayu`
 A :t:`trait implementation` shall be coherent.